patrl/old-site/research/index.md

 ### Papers

+Nicolae, Andreea, Elliott, Patrick D., and Sudo, Yasutada.
+In prep.
+List readings of conjoined singular *which*-phrases.
+In: *Proceedings of NELS 46*.

 <a href= "{{ site.url }}/assets/PoRs.pdf" download="PoRs.pdf"><i class="fa fa-file-pdf-o"></i></a> Elliott, Patrick D., Klinedinst, Nathan, Sudo, Yasu, and Uegaki, Wataru.
 Submitted.
 Predicates of relevance and theories of question embedding.
 Ms., UCL and Keio University/Institut Jean-Nicod/JSPS

 Elliott, Patrick D. In preparation.
 Nested *wh*-questions and the locality of scope taking.
 In: *Proceedings of ConSOLE XXIV*.